ten1seven/jRespond/README.md

 ]);
 ```

-Once running, functions can be registered with jRespond along with a breakpoint.
+Once running, functions can be registered with jRespond along with a breakpoint:

 ``` javascript
 jRes.addFunc({